E is for ebook

 The image above is a bit of a clue and more will be revealed around October 14th.

-Port Eliot 4 - Enough Already!
+Port Eliot - one more thing

 Okay, just this one and then I'll shut up about it.
 As you'll have gathered, we enjoyed Port Eliot a great deal - all the photos are Anne's, by the way.
 There's such a range of authors and performers that there'll always be something to inspire, entertain or crush you (because the person speaking is just so damned GOOD at what they do).
 A special mention has to go to The Idler Academy tent, which managed to combine an engaging programme of speakers with an atmosphere all of its own.
 Think Tom Brown's Schooldays meets a student revue and you're halfway there.